 And, besides, are we being asked to believe that a silver doe in memory of the woman whose death he caused is produced by a happy memory?
 I’m sorry, Jo.
 But you’ve fumbled the logic ball again.
 Majorly.

 Or did Rowling simply forget that a Patronus is supposed to be generated by a HAPPY memory.
-What’s happy about having your best friend reject you — in public, during an event in which you were publicly humiliated — and then you crown it all by managing to inadvertently get her killed?
+What’s happy about having your best friend reject you — in public, during an event in which you were being publicly humiliated — and then you crown it all by managing to inadvertently get her killed?
 Rowling seems to have a very odd idea of what constitutes happiness.

 Or more likely she just thought the image of a ghostly silver doe was wonderfully mysterious and evocative.
 Which in all fairness it was.
 But it makes no sense.